GoogleChromeLabs/webpack-libs-optimizations/README.md

 Using a library in your webpack project?
 Use these tips to make your bundle smaller!

-Have something to contibute?
-Make a pull request!
+Want to add a tip?
+See [the contribution guide](/CONTRIBUTING.md) and make a pull request!

 Contents: